secworks/siphash/README.md

 setting the key port (k) and assering the (initalize) flag for at least one cycle and then deassert the flag.

-There is no default number of SipRounds for compression nor finalization.
-The user must therefor set the c and d values before using the core.
+There is default number of SipRounds for compression and finalization.
+The default values corresponds to the SipHash-2-4 described in the SipHash paper.

 Processing a message block is done by assigning the block to the message block port (mi) and asserting the (compress) flag.